daniizquie92/openamtypingmodule/kubernetes/README.md

 - minikube addons enable ingress
 - Download kubectl

+Make sure the root user has access to the same minikube cluster as the user

 Start the docker container with the image daniizquie921/openamtypingmodule:daniizquiesite
 - copy the directory /usr/openam to your own computer (docker cp openam:/usr/openam .)